MOOCdb/MOOCdbDocs/docs/Translation software.rst

 **********************
 Files from edX for a course called <course name>
 **********************
+If your course is through edX you would get the files shown below.
+The most important and perhaps most tedious to process is the tracking log files.
+To process the tracking log files and get into MOOCdb format, we provide the following detailed instructions.
+ * To run the software you may want to download the VM from .
+And request the pem file from kalyan@csail.mit.edu.
+ * Provision the disk space (hard disk) such that there is atlease three times the size of the decrypted- uncompressed file size of the tracking logs.
+ * Download the code from MOOCdb github.
+The two code repositories that you would download are

 Some of the files listed below in the table could be representative of what MIT delivers to us.
 But tracking_log.json is the largest file and contains the detailed clickstream events.
 These are the events which are recorded along with event type.